Components

 I focused on building trust through a clear and consistent visual identity that makes the product feel credible from the first interaction.
 In a space where users are naturally cautious, the goal was to create a calm, confident experience that feels reliable across every touchpoint.
 This extended beyond the interface into designing the debit cards and supporting marketing materials, ensuring the brand feels considered wherever users engage with it.

 I developed a cohesive system across the app, website, and physical assets so everything feels aligned and intentional.
-The website was also recognised by HubSpot as one of the top fintech designs to take inspiration from, ranking #4,blog.hubspot.com/website/30-financial-website-designs-to-inspire-you, which reflects the strength of the overall direction.
+The website was also recognised by HubSpot as one of the top fintech designs to take inspiration from, ranking #4 (just below, Revolut, Wise, PayPal), blog.hubspot.com/website/30-financial-website-designs-to-inspire-you, which reflects the strength of the overall direction.
 Showing both digital and physical outputs highlights how the brand carries through the full experience, helping the product feel more established and trustworthy from day one.